jsotiro/cypress-das-zap-buprsuite/README.md

 This project is a proof of concept of leveraging web automated tests to automate DAST scans.

-In this PoC we will use [Cypress](https://www.cypress.io)  a very popular UI/E2E testing framework for web applications to guide [the OWASP ZAP](https://www.zaproxy.org/)  DAST tool.
+In this PoC we  use [Cypress](https://www.cypress.io)  a very popular UI/E2E testing framework for web applications to guide [the OWASP ZAP](https://www.zaproxy.org/)  DAST tool.
 The approach is applicable to any other web testing framework with  proxy configuration.

-We use  [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/) ,  an intentionally vulnerable web application as our example application.
+We use  [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/),  an intentionally vulnerable web application as our example application.